 Mariners Press Release

 The Honorary Bat Girl program was introduced in 2009 to raise additional awareness and support for the annual "Going to Bat Against Breast Cancer" initiative celebrated on Mother's Day.
-In four years, over 4,000 testimonials have been submitted and more than 10 million fan votes have been cast.
-Going to Bat Against Breast Cancer is a Major League Baseball initiative supported by its charitable partners Stand Up to Cancer, a charitable program of the Entertainment Industry Foundation, and Susan G. Komen for the Cure.
-This initiative has set out to raise awareness about the breast cancer cause and funds to support life-saving breast cancer research.
+In five years, thousands of unique testimonials have been submitted and more than four million fan votes have been cast.
+Going to Bat Against Breast Cancer is a Major League Baseball initiative supported by its charitable partners Stand Up To Cancer and Susan G. Komen.
+This initiative raises awareness about the breast cancer cause, while also raising funds to support breast cancer research.